 User Stories

 A user wants to go for a bush walk in their area.
 They open the WikiWalks app, and the app downloads and displays paths around their location.
-The user selects a path and follows the line to complete their walk.
+The user selects a path, then selects a specific route if there are multiple or chooses to display them all, and follows the line to complete their walk.
 The user may then choose to rate the path if they’d wish.

 A user has discovered an unmapped path in their area.
 They open the WikiWalks app and select the option to record a new path.
 They walk the path, stopping to mark points of interest along the way, and choose to submit the new path to the server.
 The server verifies it and it becomes available to other users.